Mongol invasions of Vietnam: Campaign

-A battle was fought in which the Vietnamese used war elephants: emperor Trần Thái Tông even led his army from atop an elephant.
-Aju ordered his troops to fire arrows at the elephants' feet.
+In the Battle of Bình Lệ Nguyên, the Vietnamese used war elephants.
+Trần Thái Tông even led his army from atop an elephant.
+Mongol general Aju ordered his troops to fire arrows at the elephants' feet.
 The animals turned in panic and caused disorder in the Vietnamese army, which was routed.
 The Vietnamese senior leaders were able to escape on pre-prepared boats, while part of their army was destroyed at No Nguyen (modern Việt Trì on the Red River).
 The remainder of the Đại Việt army again suffered a major defeat in a fierce battle at the Phú Lộ bridge the following day.
 This led the Vietnamese monarch to evacuate the capital.
-The Đại Việt annals reported that the evacuation was "in an orderly manner;" however this is viewed as an embellishment because the Vietnamese had to retreat in disarray, leaving their weapons behind in the capital.
+The Đại Việt annals reported that the evacuation was carried out "in an orderly manner"; however, this is viewed as an embellishment, because the Vietnamese had to retreat in disarray, leaving their weapons behind in the capital.
+According to Vietnamese historian Lê Tắc (1263-1342), the Trần army suffered 10,000 deaths in two battles against Uriyangkhadai's Mongols between January 17–22.

-Emperor Trần Thái Tông fled to an offshore island, while the Mongols occupied the capital city, Thăng Long (modern-day Hanoi).
+Trần Thái Tông fled to an offshore island, while the Mongols occupied the capital city, Thăng Long (modern-day Hanoi).
 They found their envoys in prison, with one of them already deceased.
 In revenge, Mongols massacred the city's inhabitants.
 Although the Mongols had successfully captured the capital, the provinces around the capital were still under Vietnamese control.
-While Chinese source material is sometimes misinterpreted as saying that Uriyangkhadai withdrew from Vietnam due to poor climate, Uriyangkhadai left Thang Long after nine days to invade the Song dynasty in modern-day Guangxi in a coordinated Mongol attack with armies attacking in Sichuan under Möngke Khan and other Mongol armies attacking in modern-day Shandong and Henan.
+While Chinese source material is sometimes misinterpreted as saying that Uriyangkhadai withdrew from Vietnam due to poor climate, Uriyangkhadai left Thang Long after nine days to invade the Song dynasty in modern-day Guangxi in a coordinated Mongol attack, with some armies attacking in Sichuan under Möngke Khan and other armies attacking in modern-day Shandong and Henan.
 The Mongol army gained the popular local nickname of "Buddhist enemies" because they did not loot or kill while moving north to Yunnan.
-After the loss of a prince and the capital, emperor Trần Thái Tông submitted to the Mongols.
+After the loss of a prince and the capital, Trần Thái Tông submitted to the Mongols.